Discover the world through travel & beyond!

 Popular Creole dishes include gumbo (a roux-based stew), red beans and rice, shrimp and grits, étouffée (smothered shellfish served over rice), and jambalaya (a rice dish often made with chicken, shrimp, andouille sausage, and vegetables like peas).

 You might be worried about finding Creole cuisine for kids since food in New Orleans often comes with a spicy kick.
-Worry not, though!
-You can always inquire about spice levels of various dishes.
+Worry not!
+You can always inquire about the spice levels of various dishes.
 Restaurants may even be able to provide a milder version.

 Plus, there are tame Creole foods that kids are likely to enjoy, like po'boy sandwiches (deep-fried shrimp, chicken, or meat served on a baguette) and crab cakes (my son's favorite!).
 Additionally, many restaurants in New Orleans offer children's menus with standard items kids enjoy.